DevinCLane/reports-assessment-hono-react/README.md

 Try to complete as many of the following tasks as you are able within the alotted time.
 You will not be assessed on the number of tasks completed.

-1. In the React app, create an `ApiService` javascript class that implements `IApiService` in `app/types.ts`, using an HTTP client of your choice (axios, fetch, etc...).
+1. In the React app, create an `ApiService` javascript class that implements the `IApiService` interface found in `app/types.ts`.
+Use the HTTP client of your choice (axios, fetch, etc...).
 2. Implement the `getReports` method by making a GET request to `/api/reports`
 3. Based on the response, create a Typescript definition for a `Report`.
 Update the interface and API service to use this new type.
 4. Implement error handling for non-200 API responses